TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Ctrl/Index.rst

    Description
          Array of class names to use for the records.
-The keys must correspond to the values found in the column referenced in the :code:`typeicon_column` property.
+The keys must correspond to the values found in the column referenced in the :ref:`typeicon_column <ctrl-reference-typeicon-column>` property.
          The class names correspond to the backend's sprite icons.

          .. tip::

             The best way to view all available icons and their corresponding class names is to use extension "extdeveval", choose the function "Sprite Management" and click on "Available sprite icons".